MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Benchmark

 \subsection{Scenarios}

 As mentioned in Sec.~\ref{sec:intro}, the evaluation of agents in multi-agent systems revolves around crucial attributes such as cognition, adaptability, rationality, and collaboration.
-To comprehensively assess these capabilities, we present five distinct scenarios.
-In the game of Chameleon and Undercover, quickly comprehending global information and making corresponding actions are the keys to winning the game.
-Thus we mainly measure the cognition and adaptability in these two scenarios.
+We select scenarios according to two scenarios: 1) complex enough, requiring agents to exhibit good global comprehension and information manipulation ability; 2) emphasizing both collaboration and rationality to balance both global and self-interests.
+In the game of the social deduction games Chameleon and Undercover, quickly grasping global information and taking clever actions are the keys to winning the game.
+Thus, we mainly measure the cognition and adaptability in these two scenarios.
 Moving to game theory scenarios, which require the agent to make optimal decisions based on the given premise~\cite{myerson1991game}, they are more apt for reflecting rationality and collaboration.
 As such, we center our evaluation on these latter two attributes in the context of three game theory scenarios.
-The competition rule and settings are detailed in Table~\ref{table:consolidated_game_settings}~\ref{table:prompt-1} and~\ref{table:prompt-2}.

-\paragraph{Chameleon} In the social deduction game "Chameleon," players take on one of two roles: chameleon or non-chameleon.
-Initially, all players are aware of a secret word's topic, but only the non-chameleons are shown the actual secret word.
-The chameleons, unaware of the secret word, aim to blend in, while the non-chameleons strive to expose the chameleon without revealing the secret word.
-The game unfolds in three stages: the clue-giving stage, where each player provides hints about the secret word; the accusation stage, where players vote on who they believe the chameleon is, with the chameleon also casting a vote; and the guessing stage, where if the chameleon is correctly identified, they must guess the secret word based on the provided clues.
-This game is a strategic and challenging test of observation and deduction for all players involved.